 Here we had a few hours to explore the White Tower, visit the Crown Jewels and the various royal quarters within the complex.
 If planning a trip to the Tower of London, you really do need a whole day to visit everything at The Tower.

 Our one day guided tour finished with a cruise along the Thames back to Westminster, just in time to finish the day with “Fish n Chips” and “a pint” at the local, ending the perfect first day in London.
-Our guided tour had not only given us a great orientation of London and entry into some of the main attractions, but also a detailed itinerary of the things we wanted to visit in coming days.
+Our guided tour had not only given us a great orientation of London and entry into some of the main attractions, but also a detailed itinerary of the things we wanted to visit in coming days during our first time in London.

 If you have enjoyed this post and would like to learn more about planning a trip to Europe, click on the Amazon link at the bottom of the page, where you will find a range of travel guides which we found helpful.
 We do earn a small commission from any sales